mdzakiimam10/Team-Task-Manager/README.md

 # Team-Task-Manager

 ## Project Description
-Team-Task-Manager ek web application hai jisme teams apne tasks ko manage kar sakti hain.
-Isme users tasks create, assign, update aur track kar sakte hain.
+Team Task Manager is a web application for teams to manage their tasks.
+Users can create, assign, update, and track tasks.

 ## Features
 - User Authentication (Login / Signup)